-9.1 Two types of reference materials are typically used for performing calibration measurements: (1) certified reference materials, and (2) secondary reference materials.
-Containers in the same configuration as the items to be measured are preferred.
+9.1 Two types of reference materials are typically used for performing calibration measurements (1) certified reference materials, and (2) reference materials.
+Certified reference materials are preferred for calibration of high resolution measurement systems.
+Containers in the same configuration as the items to be measured are preferred for low resolution measurements.

-9.1.1 Certified reference materials are commercially available which have been fabricated for the primary purpose of calibration of gamma-ray systems for enrichment measurements using the enrichment meter principle.
+9.1.1 Certified reference materials are available which have been fabricated for the primary purpose of calibration of gamma-ray systems for enrichment measurements using the enrichment meter principle.
+These materials are available in the range of U fraction from 0.31 % to 4.46 %.
+High resolution measurement systems are typically calibrated using these reference materials.

-9.1.2 Secondary reference materials can be fabricated by analyzing for enrichment using destructive analysis techniques which have been calibrated with a traceable reference material.
+9.1.2 Secondary reference materials can be fabricated by analyzing for enrichment using destructive analysis techniques which have been calibrated with NIST traceable reference materials.
+Low-resolution measurement systems are typically calibrated using these secondary reference materials.

-9.2 Fill the field of view for the collimated detector, with the uranium in the reference material.
+9.2 Place the container to be used for calibration in contact with the detector collimator, with the uranium in the reference material filling the detector field of view.